likeamojay/iOS-platform-assessment-james-lane/README.md

 and generate a report on the average of these metrics over 10 executions of the UI Tests.
 Include this baseline report in your submission.

 6. Optimize the application to bring down the metrics and generate a new report.
-Include the report on the optimization in your submission.
+Include the updated report on the optimization in your submission as well.
 The tests should pass with a TimeInterval.standardTimeout = 2 or lower.
 (Double+Extension.Swift)